san-sei/documents/content/en/pages/pairing/step1.md

     <img src="/images/vendor/arts/download-desktop.png">
 </p>

-To pair your smartphone with a computer, you need the IDmelon Pairing Tool App on that computer.
+You need to install the IDmelon Pairing Tool App on that computer.
-You can download the Pairing Tool App from the following link on the IDmelon website.
+You can download it from the following link on the IDmelon website.

 [https://www.idmelon.com/download](https://www.idmelon.com/download)